sumit2607/livestreamUsingmvvm/README.md

 - `retrofit`: Type-safe HTTP client for Android, used for making network requests and interacting with REST APIs.
 - `converter-gson`: Converter for Retrofit to handle JSON to Java/Kotlin object conversion using Gson.

-### 5. RecyclerView

-- `recyclerview`: Provides an efficient way to display large sets of data in a scrolling list.

 ### 6. ExoPlayer